‘American Idol’ Spoilers: Leading Prediction Site Says One Of These Three Singers Should Win Season 17

 A leading Hollywood prediction site says that there are only three contestants of the soon-to-be-announced Top 10 American Idol performers who should make it to the finals.
 These surprising picks come on the eve of when the current contestants will learn if they have made the cut as the group of 14 hopefuls is whittled down to 10.

-Goldderby reported that during tonight’s nail-biting episode, each of the Top 14 finalists will learn if they have made the Top 7 via America’s votes.
-The remaining seven contestants will be voted on by judges Luke Bryan, Katy Perry, and Lionel Richie to just three.
+Goldderby reported that during tonight’s nail-biting episode, each of the top 14 finalists will learn if they have made the top seven via America’s votes.
+The remaining seven contestants will be voted on and eliminated by judges Luke Bryan, Katy Perry, and Lionel Richie to just three.

-The site revealed its predictions via visitor votes and it revealed that viewers are pulling for the following performers: Madison VanDenburg, Alejandro Aranda and Laine Hardy.
+The site revealed its predictions via visitor votes, and it revealed that viewers are pulling for the following performers: Madison VanDenburg, Alejandro Aranda and Laine Hardy.

-Goldderby predicted that the Top 10 contestants will be as follows: Uche, Alyssa Raghu, Riley Thompson, Ashley Hess, Walker Burroughs, Laci Booth Jeremiah Harmon, Laine Hardy, Alejandro Aranda, and Madison VanDerburg.
-The site also predicted that it will be Evelyn Cormier, Eddie Island, Wade Cota and Dimitrius Graham who will be eliminated from the competition tonight.
+Goldderby predicted that the top 10 contestants will be as follows: Uche, Alyssa Raghu, Riley Thompson, Ashley Hess, Walker Burroughs, Laci Booth Jeremiah Harmon, Laine Hardy, Alejandro Aranda, and Madison VanDenburg.
+The site also predicted that Evelyn Cormier, Eddie Island, Wade Cota, and Dimitrius Graham will be eliminated from the competition tonight.

-During the show’s April 14 episode, the remaining 14 performers sang the following songs in an attempt to stay on in the competition.
+During the show’s April 14 episode, the remaining 14 performers sang the following songs in an attempt to stay in the competition.

 Alejandro Aranda: “One Dance” by Drake.

-Evelyn Cormier: “The Middle” by Jimmy Eats World
+Evelyn Cormier: “The Middle” by Jimmy Eat World.

-Wade Cota: “Trouble” by Ray LaMontagne
+Wade Cota: “Trouble” by Ray LaMontagne.

-Laine Hardy: “That’s Alright Mama by Elvis Presley
+Laine Hardy: “That’s Alright Mama” by Elvis Presley.

-Ashley Hess: “Fix You” by Coldplay
+Ashley Hess: “Fix You” by Coldplay.

-Dimitrius Graham: “Perfect” by Ed Sheeran
+Dimitrius Graham: “Perfect” by Ed Sheeran.

-Jeremiah Lloyd Harmon: “We All Fall in Love Sometimes” by Elton John
+Jeremiah Lloyd Harmon: “We All Fall in Love Sometimes” by Elton John.

-Eddie Island: “Benny and the Jets” by Elton John
+Eddie Island: “Benny and the Jets” by Elton John.

-Uche Ndubizu:” Finesse” by Bruno Mars
+Uche Ndubizu:” Finesse” by Bruno Mars.

-Alyssa Raghu: “She Used to Be Mine” by Sara Bareilles
+Alyssa Raghu: “She Used to Be Mine” by Sara Bareilles.

-Riley Thompson: “Suds in a Bucket” by Sara Evans
+Riley Thompson: “Suds in a Bucket” by Sara Evans.

-Madison Vandenburg: “Fallin'” by Alicia Keys
+Madison VanDenburg: “Fallin'” by Alicia Keys.

 During Sunday evening’s show, Katy Perry feigned collapse onto fellow judges Bryan and Richie after singer Uche performed a smoking rendition of the Bruno Mars hit “Finesse.”